 (b) Scope.

-(1) The requirements of this section apply to any licensee authorized by a specific or general license issued by the agency to receive, possess, use, or transfer radioactive material, if the licensee delivers that material to a carrier for transport, transports the material outside the site of usage as specified in the agency license, or transports that material on public highways.
+(1) The requirements of this section apply to any licensee authorized by a specific or general license issued by the department to receive, possess, use, or transfer radioactive material, if the licensee delivers that material to a carrier for transport, transports the material outside the site of usage as specified in the department license, or transports that material on public highways.
 No provision of this section authorizes possession of radioactive material.

 (2) Exemptions from the requirements for a license in subsection (c) of this section are specified in subsection (f) of this section.
-The general license in subsection (i) of this section requires that a United States Nuclear Regulatory Commission (NRC) certificate of compliance or other package approval be issued for the package to be used in accordance with the general license.
-The transport of radioactive material or delivery of radioactive material to a carrier for transport is subject to the operating controls and procedural requirements of subsections (l) - (q) of this section and to the general provisions of subsections (a) - (e) of this section, including DOT regulations referenced in subsection (e) of this section.
+The general license in subsection (i) (1) of this section requires that a United States Nuclear Regulatory Commission (NRC) certificate of compliance or other package approval be issued for the package to be used in accordance with the general license.
+A licensee transporting radioactive material, or delivering radioactive material to a carrier for transport, shall comply with the operating control requirements of subsections (l) - (q) of this section; the quality assurance requirements of subsections (s) – (u) and (w) – (bb) of this section; and the general provisions of subsections (a) - (e) of this section, including DOT regulations referenced in subsection (e) of this section.

 (c) Requirement for license.
-Except as authorized in a general or specific license issued by the agency, or as exempted in accordance with this section, no licensee may transport radioactive material or deliver radioactive material to a carrier for transport.
+Except as authorized in a general or specific license issued by the department , or as exempted in accordance with this section, no licensee may transport radioactive material or deliver radioactive material to a carrier for transport.

 (d) Definitions.
 The following words and terms when used in this section shall have the following meaning, unless the context clearly indicates otherwise.
 To ensure compatibility with international transportation standards, all limits in this section are given in terms of dual units: The International System of Units (SI) followed or preceded by United States (U.S.) standard or customary units.
 The U.S. customary units are not exact equivalents, but are rounded to a convenient value, providing a functionally equivalent unit.
 For the purpose of this section, SI units shall be used.